imaddde867/sisuspeak-website/README.md

-# 🇫🇮 Sisu Speak - AI-Powered Finnish Language Learning
+# Sisu Speak - AI-Powered Language Learning

-Sisu Speak is an innovative language learning platform leveraging AI and Natural Language Processing (NLP) to offer a natural, conversation-based approach to learning Finnish.
+Sisu Speak is an innovative language learning platform leveraging AI and Natural Language Processing (NLP) to offer a natural, conversation-based approach to learning.
 Forget boring flashcards; practice real-life conversations with our virtual AI tutors – the Sisu family.

 ## 🚀 Live Website